livechat/design-system/TESTING.md

 - basic accessibility should be tested (e.g keyboard controls)
 - testing is done on controls with assumption of correct/reasonable data and conditions in context of the component
 - extreme parameters should be handled by the user and are not Design System responsibility
+- each component should be tested and work out of the box on all modern browsers